redflitzi/StrTr/README.md

 ### **StrTr(IEnumerable<KeyValuePair<string, string>>** replacePairs, **StringComparison** mode = StringComparison.Ordinal **)** <a id="kvp-sc"></a>

 This Method takes any enumerable collection of KeyValuePair as its first argument. \
-It is therefore suitable for consuming a Dictionary.
+It is therefore suitable for consuming a Dictionary. \
+Each Key will be replaced with the Value of the same KeyValuePair.

+An optional StringComparison enum argument allows specifying what type of comparison will be used for identifying the Key in the original string.

 ```
 var mydog = "My dog is friendly";